-- a.
+a.
 Curtailment or Elimination of a Program.
-When a faculty member's employment is to be terminated because of major curtailment or elimination of a teaching, research, or public service program and such curtailment or elimination of program is not founded upon financial exigency, the faculty member shall be given timely notice as follows: - (i) One who has permanent tenure shall be given not less than twelve (12) months' notice; and - (ii) One who was appointed to a fixed term and does not have permanent tenure shall be given notice in accordance with the requirements specified in Section 604 A of Chapter Six of The Code of the University of North Carolina. - b.
+When a faculty member's employment is to be terminated because of major curtailment or elimination of a teaching, research, or public service program and such curtailment or elimination of program is not due to financial exigency, the faculty member shall be given timely notice as follows:

+- (i) One who has permanent tenure shall be given not less than twelve (12) months' notice; and - (ii) One who was appointed to a tenure-track position and does not have permanent tenure shall be given notice in accordance with the requirements specified in Section VI.B.1. - b.
 Financial Exigency.
-When a faculty member's employment is to be terminated because of financial exigency, the institution shall make every reasonable effort consistent with the need to maintain sound educational programs and within the limits of available resources to give the same notice as set forth in Section VI.B.2.a.
+When a faculty member's employment is to be terminated because of financial exigency, the University shall make every reasonable effort consistent with the need to maintain sound educational programs and within the limits of available resources to give the same notice as set forth in Section VII.B.2.